darrenburns/ward/.github/CONTRIBUTING.md

 * Let us know before you start working on something!
 Someone else may already have started working on the same thing.
 * Prepare your code for review with `make prep` (this will format and run tests)
 * Ensure `README.md` is updated if necessary.
-* Tests written cover new code, and running `ward` results in a pass.
+* Tests written cover new code, and running `make test` results in a pass.

 If something is missing from this guide (it probably is), please let me know by creating an issue or a pull request.